-Cannabidiol (CBD) is one of over 120 substances in cannabis.
-It comes from the marijuana plant, but it contains only trace amounts, if any, of tetrahydrocannabinol (THC), the compound that produces a high.
-This means it has no mind-altering (psychoactive) effects.
+Cannabidiol (CBD) is one of more than 120 substances in cannabis.
+CBD comes from the cannabis plant, and it is a different compound than tetrahydrocannabinol (THC), which produces a high.
+CBD has no mind altering effects.

 Still, for people who have yet to find an effective migraine treatment, it may be worth considering.

 Anyone who wishes to use CBD should speak with a doctor before obtaining or using it.
-They should also check that the product comes from a from a reputable source, to ensure safety.
+They should also check that the product comes from a reputable source to ensure safety.

 Why would CBD oil work for migraines?